P-40N-1 "Come in Suckers" Serial Number A29-414

 Wartime History

-On April 25, 1944 this aircraft was piloted by W/O James Harvey, and experienced a port undercarriage collapse while landing at Tadji Airfield The aircraft stood on its nose, flipped over and burst into flames, but Harvey was uninjured.
-The accident was witnessed by Arch Simpson, as he was in the pattern waiting his turn to land.
-Afterwards, the aircraft was pushed off the side of the strip and abandoned.
-On June 26, 1944 it was officially converted to components.
+On April 25, 1944 took off piloted by F/Sgt James D. Harvey on a mission.
+While landing at Tadji Airfield, the left undercarriage collapsed, causing the P-40 to stand on its nose, flip over and burst into flames.
+Harvey managed to escape uninjured.
+The crash was witnessed by Arch Simpson, who was airborne in the landing pattern waiting to land.
+Afterwards, the aircraft was pushed off the side of the runway.
+On June 26, 1944 it was converted to components and stricken off charge and abandoned.

 Wreckage